On the covering radius of small codes versus dual distance: Preliminaries

-Accordingly, we define the notion of bilateral $k$-wise independence to match the dual bilateral minimum distance in the case of linear codes.
+We define the notion of bilateral $k$-wise independence to match the dual bilateral minimum distance in the case of linear codes.
+Recall that, if $\mu$ is uniformly distributed on an $\F_2$-linear code $C\subset \F_2^n$, i.e., $\mu = \mu_C$, then $\mu$ being $k$-wise independent is equivalent to $C$ having dual minimum distance at least $k+1$.
 We call a probability distribution $\mu$ on $\{0,1\}^n$ {\em bilaterally $k$-wise independent} if $\EX_\mu \X_z = 0$ for each nonzero $z\in \{0,1\}^n$ such that $|z|\leq k$ or $|z|\geq n - k$.
 Thus, if $\mu$ is uniformly distributed on an $\F_2$-linear code $C\subset \F_2^n$, then $\mu$ being bilaterally $k$-wise independent is equivalent to $C$ having {\em bilateral dual minimum distance} at least $k+1$.